-- " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield; EURO STOXX TMI net dividend yield) -1 - " Component selection: All current components ranked from 1 to 60 in the selection list will remain in the index.
-If the number of stocks is below 30, the highest ranked noncomponents are added until there are enough stocks.
+- " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield or EURO STOXX TMI net dividend yield) -1 - " Component selection: All current components ranked from 1 to 60 in the selection list will remain in the index.
+If the number of stocks is below 30, the highest ranked non-components are added until the fixed number of index components is reached.